ggwpez/substrate-bench/manuals/01-rust-flag-weights/README.md

 	2022-01-18 13:04:37: You can enact the new weights with cp -RT weights-optimized/frame ./frame
    ```
 5. Inspect the weights in `weights-optimized/frame`.
-They are written to a different directory per default to allow it to re-run without re-compile.
+They are written to a different directory per default to allow it to re-run without re-compilation.
 You can then copy them over with the command logged above.
 The raw files in `raw-optimized` offer advanced introspection.
 1. Nice, you now have lower weights!